barryclark/jekyll-now/_posts/2015-07-15-norrbotten-doc.md

 ---
 title: Cultural and Ecological Analysis of Mining in Norrbotten, Sweden
 layout: post
-paper: The Norrbotten Technological Megasystem: Impact on Society and Environment
+paper: The Norrbotten Technological Megasystem&#58; Impact on Society and Environment
 paperurl: /papers/norrbotten.pdf
 ---